Shnatsel/libdiffuzz/README.md

 ## See also

-[libdislocator](https://github.com/mirrorer/afl/tree/master/libdislocator), poor man's Address Sanitizer that libdiffuzz is based on.
+[libdislocator](https://github.com/mirrorer/afl/tree/master/libdislocator), poor man's [Address Sanitizer](https://clang.llvm.org/docs/AddressSanitizer.html) that also works with black-box binaries. libdiffuzz is based on libdislocator code.